ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * New format for the 'sign_info' parameter.

-* Scope not mandatory to include in the Joining Request.
+* Scope not mandatory to include in the Join Request.

 * Group policy about supporting Group OSCORE in pairwise mode.